asruano/heat_health_action_plan_registry/README.md

 # Heat Health Action Plan Registry

-This repository contains the heat-health action plans used in the analysis for the paper “A Critical Gap in Addressing Mental Health in Heat-Health Action Plans Worldwide.”
+This repository contains the heat-health action plans used in the analysis for the paper **“A Critical Gap in Addressing Mental Health in Heat-Health Action Plans Worldwide.”**

-Allison Stewart-Ruano, Raenita Spriggs, Emma L. Lawrance, Alessandro Massazza, Alexandra Czerniewska, Alejandro Saez Reale, Joy Shumake-Guillemot, Katherine M. Keyes, Yoshira Ornelas Van Horne, Robbie M. Parks
+**Authors:** Allison Stewart-Ruano, Raenita Spriggs, Emma L. Lawrance, Alessandro Massazza, Alexandra Czerniewska, Alejandro Saez Reale, Joy Shumake-Guillemot, Katherine M. Keyes, Yoshira Ornelas Van Horne, Robbie M. Parks

 To support continued research and access, this repository is being developed into a live, continually updated database of heat-health action plans.
 New plans can be submitted on the website and are automatically added to the registry and interactive website.